By David Hart

 The big day is finally here.
 We celebrate a moment that we have been working towards for years - actually decades.
 Nonviolence International's longtime director, Michael Beer, has just released his first book and it's an important one.
 Michael has updated Gene Sharp's seminal text training the world in the value of nonviolent tactics.

-The previous book launch event, in partnership with our friends at the International Center on Nonviolent Conflict, was held on Wednesday, March 31st.
+In partnership with our friends at the International Center on Nonviolent Conflict, Michael presented on his new book.
 When you have time, please watch the full inspirational conversation, but don't miss our request for your help below.
 As Michael said at the end of webinar, "being active is the essence of nonviolence."
 We look forward to working with you to promote our shared values.

 Many years ago, when I studied Peace and Conflict as undergrad and later in grad school, we loved Gene's book and even then we felt it was outdated.
 Finally, decades later when the world has changed so dramatically, someone is updating that foundational work.
 Whoever was doing this would have my active support.
 I'm proud it is my friend and colleague at NVI, Michael, and ask for your help getting this important book widely distributed.
 More on this vital next step below.